POMA Leadership

 A graduate of the University of Notre Dame and a 1986 graduate of the Philadelphia College of Osteopathic Medicine, he completed his postgraduate training at Doctors Osteopathic Hospital in Erie.
 Dr. Kalata also completed a master’s degree in medical education at the Lake Erie College of Osteopathic Medicine.

-A fellow of the American College of Osteopathic Family Physicians (ACOFP), Dr. Kalata is a delegate to the POMA House of Delegates, the ACOFP Congress of Delegates and the AOA House of Delegates.
-He is also a member of the POMA Foundation Board of Directors, the Pennsylvania Osteopathic Family Physicians Society, and the Association of Osteopathic Directors and Medical Educators.
+A fellow of the American College of Osteopathic Family Physicians, Dr. Kalata is a member of the POMA Foundation Board of Directors, the Pennsylvania Osteopathic Family Physicians Society, the American Osteopathic Association, and the Association of Osteopathic Directors and Medical Educators.

 William Swallow, DO